-After starting out in temporary location in Hanoi, Concordia has moved to a new purpose-built campus in Van Tri Lake, complete with athletics, arts and science facilities.
+After starting out in a temporary location in Hanoi, Concordia has moved to a new purpose-built campus in Van Tri Lake, complete with athletics, arts, and science facilities.
 Located close to the expat-friendly West Lake area, this campus is in the rural Hanoi district of Dong Anh.

 Admission and fees

 Place are sought-after at this school, and there are waiting-pools in many of grades.
 Tuition fees are not currently available on the school's website.

 If you are the owner or the principal of the school and note any inaccuracies, or would like to update data, you can now open an account with us.
 You will also be able to add admissions availability per year group, and advertise current job vacancies.
 This is a free service.
 Please help us keep prospective parents up to date with your latest information.